Engee documentation

 Description

-Unit Angle Estimator estimates the azimuth direction to the target (or targets) based on the received radar response.
+Block Angle Estimator evaluates the direction to the target (or targets) in azimuth based on the received radar response.

 The direction is estimated by calculating the spatial spectrum of incoming narrowband signals using the MUSIC algorithm.
-This algorithm implements the scanning of a rectangular region using a narrowband beamformer.
-The receive antenna array geometry is a uniform linear antenna array (ULA).
+This algorithm implements scanning of a rectangular area using a narrow-band beamformer.
+The geometry of the receiving antenna array is a uniform linear antenna array (ULA).

 Ports